 When a sexual assault victim contacts the Department of Campus Police, the New Orleans Police Department will be notified as well.
-The Title IX Coordinator will also be notified.
 A representative from the Housing Department and Student Life will also be notified.
 The victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system and NOBTS, or only the latter.
-The Title IX Coordinator will guide the victim through the available options and support the victim in his or her decision.
+A NOBTS representative will guide the victim through the available options and support the victim in his or her decision.
 Various counseling options are available from NOBTS through Student Life and the Leeke Magee Christian Counseling Center.
 Counseling and support services outside NOBTS can also be obtained.